 British Prime Minister William Ewart Gladstone (1809 -- 1898)

 No matter what branch of the military you were in, as veterans you served our country in times of war and in times of peace to ensure that all Americans enjoy the freedoms that our country was built upon.
 Today, our military personnel continues to sacrifice their time, their energies, and sometimes even their lives to uphold the liberties that are a part of the framework of our country.

-At Lakeside Memorial Funeral Home, we are proud to serve veterans who fought to uphold our country's freedoms and for those military personnel and their families today who are serving in the US and abroad.
+At Lakeside Memorial Funeral Home, we are proud to serve the veterans who fought to uphold our country's freedoms and the military personnel and families who are currently serving in the US and abroad.

 Guiding Our Veterans, Military Personnel, and Their Families